patryk-makarewicz/terminy-leczenia-nfz/README.md

 # General info

-This is the website to search for the nearest NFZ treatment dates.
+This website helps you find the nearest available treatment appointments under NFZ, allowing for quick and convenient access to available visits.
 <br />

 ## What's inside?